sintaxi/waterfront/README.md

 ## description

-A generic message broker system on top of `axon` with discovery patterns for push/pull, req/rep, pub/sub, pub-emitter/sub-emitter.
+A message broker system built on ZeroMQ with discovery patterns for push/pull, req/rep, pub/sub.

 ## why waterfront?

-Axon provides low level building blocks for designing messaging patterns.
+Messaging libraries provide low level building blocks for designing messaging patterns.
-Although easy to build, all the ports to bind and connect to can be difficult to keep track of.
-Waterfront provides a simple robust messaging pattern with detailt ports.
+Although fairly easy to build, all the ports to bind and connect to can be difficult to keep track of when managing intermediaries in prodiction.
+Waterfront provides a simple robust messaging broker/client to make it easier to build distributed systems.

 ## usage